The Recipe (song)

 "The Recipe" is a song by American rapper Kendrick Lamar.
 It was released on April 3, 2012, as the first single from his major label debut Good Kid, M.A.A.D City (2012).
 The song, however, only made the deluxe edition of the album.

-The song, produced by West Coast record producer Scoop DeVille, features a guest appearance from Lamar's mentor, record producer and rapper Dr. Dre, who also mixed the record alongside TDE's engineer MixedByAli.
+The song, produced by West Coast record producer Scoop DeVille, features a guest appearance from Lamar's mentor, record producer and rapper Dr. Dre, who also mixed the record alongside Top Dawg's engineer MixedByAli.

 Background

-On March 30, 2012, after speaking on his newly signed joint venture deal, which brought Top Dawg Entertainment under Interscope Records, Lamar announced on Big Boy's Neighborhood that he would premier his debut single "The Recipe", to the morning radio show on April 2.
-The song heavily samples "Meet the Frownies" as performed by Twin Sister.
+On March 30, 2012, after speaking on his newly signed joint venture deal, which brought Top Dawg Entertainment alongside Aftermath Entertainment and Interscope Records for Kendrick Lamar's releases, Lamar announced on Big Boy's Neighborhood that he would premier his debut single "The Recipe", to the morning radio show on April 2.
+The song heavily samples "Meet the Frownies" as performed by Mr Twin Sister.

 Reception

 The song has been well received by fans and critics alike.
 Carrie Battan of Pitchfork summarized the song as an "anthemic Californian pride cut".
 Nick Catucci of Rolling Stone jokingly wrote "You might get a contact high from this" and went on to write "Lamar’s wafting number has rolling boulders for a beat, lines about sunlight slanting through shades and Dre explaining, 'How many ways am I killin' 'em?
 Shit, right around a billion.'"